 - a.
-Production of products and/or services provided in the armaments industry: 5% or more - b.
-Production and/or sale of civil handguns or munition: 5% or more - c.
-Production of products and/or services provided in the gambling industry: 5% or more - d.
-Production of adult entertainment: 5% or more - e.
-Production of palm oil: 5% or more - f.
-Nuclear power generation and/or uranium mining and/or uranium enrichment: 5% or more - g.
-Unconventional extraction of crude oil and/or natural gas (including oil sand, oil shale/shale gas, Arctic drilling): more than 0% - h.
+Production and/or sale of civil handguns or munition: 5% or more, - b.
+Production of tobacco products: 5% or more, - c.
+Mining of oil sands: 5% or more, - d.
 Companies that generate 25% or more of their revenues from the mining of thermal coal and from coal-based power generation as well as companies with thermal coal expansion plans, such as additional coal generation, production or use.
 Companies with thermal coal expansion plans are excluded based on an internal identification methodology.
+In the event of exceptional circumstances, such as measures imposed by a government to overcome challenges in the energy sector, the Company may decide to temporarily suspend applying the coal-related exclusions to individual companies/geographical regions.